Channel Management 101

 Viewing your Distributor as your Consumer, not as your Teammate…

-Sure, you may cash your checks at their expense, and it may be their business that streamlines your own, but that doesn’t make your channel distributing partners your customer.
-In fact, interpreting your distributor as your consumer (instead of your teammate) is a surefire way to instill hostility into your working relationship.
+Sure, you may cash your checks at their expense, and it may be their business that streamlines your own.
+However, that doesn’t make your channel distributing partners your customer.
+In fact, interpreting your distributor as your consumer is a surefire way to instill hostility into your working relationship.

 Ultimately, your business and your channel distributor’s business should be working towards the same goal: selling your product to the end-customer.
 After all, your relationship with your distributor wouldn’t exist unless there wasn’t someone who required your product and their service respectively.